What is Asset Location? (And How It Can Help You)

 Account Taxes

-Before choosing the best home for your retirement assets, it is important to know the type of accounts available to you.
-Each account has its own contribution, withdraw, and tax rules.
-Let’s explore these options to help give you a sense of what your options are and how they can apply to your finances.
+Before choosing the best home for your retirement assets, knowing the type of accounts available to you is vital.
+Each account has its contribution, withdrawal, and tax rules.
+Let’s explore these options to help give you a sense of your options and how they can apply to your finances.

 Tax-deferred account